syncfusion-content/wpf-docs/wpf/Percent-TextBox/Changing-Percent-Value.md

 ## Changing percent value by SpinButton

-You can increment or decrement the percent value of `PercentTextBox` by enabling the `ShowSpinButton` property.
-Click UpButton to increment the percent value or DownButton to decrement the percent value.
+You can increment or decrement the percent value of `PercentTextBox` by setting the `ShowSpinButton` property value as `true`.
+Click UpButton to increment or DownButton to decrement the percent value.
 The default value of `ShowSpinButton` property is `false`.

 {%tabs%}